Arman2611/NodeJsHomeworks/README.md

 Task 3: Write a JavaScript function to get a copy of the object where the keys have become the values and the values the keys

 Task 4: Implement a doubly linked list

+Task 5: Create a Avengers battle game with setIntervals